-Source: Bank of England and Office of National Statistics June 2024
+Source: Bank of England and Office of National Statistics April 2025

-One risk that has been all too apparent in recent times is political risk, with markets responding rapidly to reports from Ukraine and Gaza, just as they did a few years ago to social media comments from Donald Trump - and may do again.
+One risk that has been all too apparent in recent times is political risk, with markets responding rapidly, for example, to reports of social media comments from Donald Trump.
+The longer term impact of what are often short-term shocks, such as market reaction to Trump's 'Liberation Day', should be addressed in regular reviews.
 In the long run, much instant market reaction is best ignored as little more than background noise.